campanjeros/repy/README.md

 ## Installation
-There are a few different options on how to install the tool
+There are a few different options on how to install the tool -`pip install repy`, the easiest way, will install the tool in your current active python environment
  - Manually `clone` the repo and then either add the entire repo to the `PATH` or use `ln` to create a link from some user/bin dir to the repy script, e.g. `ln -s ~/YOUR_REPO_PATH/repy/repy ~/bin/repy`
- - `pip install -i https://pypi.dev.campanja.net/simple/ repy` in whatever python environment you like
  - `pip install ./REPY_DIR_NAME` in whatever python environment you like (after cloning the repo)
  - You can also skip pip and use `python setup.py install` after cloning the